rrherr/fastapi-jupytercon-2020/README.md

 ## Deploy to Heroku

-Sign up for a free Heroku account
+Sign up for a Heroku account
 https://signup.heroku.com/

 Download and install the Heroku Command Line Interface